huggingface/hub-docs/docs/hub/security-sso.md

 </Tip>

-## Rules
+## How does it work?

-Once SSO is enabled for the plan, the following rules apply to the end users:
+When SSO is enabled, the following applies:

-- Your members will see a banner prompting them to authenticate through your chosen IdP to access your organization.
+- A banner prompting your org members to authenticate through your chosen Identity Provider (IdP) is shown if they're not authenticated already.
+Through your IdP settings, you have control over the session duration.

 <div class="flex justify-center">